Job Search: 6 Ways To Find Your Next Job

 There are many different social media platforms you can use to search for jobs and interact with companies you'd like to work for.
 You can search for company pages on sites like Facebook and Instagram and follow them, no matter where they are in the world.
 By keeping up to date with a company's social media pages, you can gain valuable insights into their tone, interests and working style.
 You can also comment on their posts and start to build a relationship with them.
 You may even hear about job openings they have through these channels.

-If you are using social media for professional purposes, it's important to make your own profiles suitable.
+If you're using social media for professional purposes, it's important to make your own profiles suitable.
 They should convey a good image of you, even though you are using the platforms for personal rather than professional purposes.
 Use your real name and only publish appropriate pictures and posts.

 6. Inquire at staffing agencies.